austinchristopher/watson-data-kits/index.md

 ```
 {: codeblock}

-## Step 2: Request a JSON response after finding and specifying a category.
+## Step 2: (Optional) Request a JSON response of available categories you may want to specify.
 {: #step-2}

 1. Issue the following command to request a JSON response of the available categories.

+  **Note**: If you would not like to specify a category and only search attractions by name, you may skip this step and go directly to step #3.

   ```bash
   curl -X GET \